 4. Letters of Intent- Why they may not be a good idea?

 “Confidence is what you have before you understand the problem”

-- What are they? – Letters of intent (memoranda of understanding, heads of agreement and the like) are used to record a preliminary agreement in anticipation of a further (usually more detailed) agreement that will replace it – Letters of intent are often unclear as to whether they are binding or not – Tend to be drafted on the run and be incomplete and ambiguous.
+- What are they? – Letters of intent (memoranda of understanding, heads of agreement and the like) are used to record a preliminary agreement in anticipation of a further (usually more detailed) agreement that will replace it – Letters of intent are often unclear as to whether they are binding or not – They tend to be drafted ‘on the run’

 - Binding letters of intent – If binding, need to understand exactly parties are bound to do – Need to ensure terms are certain and complete – Need to consider what will happen if further contract does not eventuate (costs, IP etc).

 - Non-binding letters of intent – If non-binding, why do it at all? – If non-binding, no point including heavy legal clauses such as indemnities etc (this only confuses whether or not the letter of intent is intended to be binding).

 - What to do? – Avoid unnecessary letters of intent – Business people love them, but lawyers should be wary of them – Question the reasons for a letter of intent – If there is a good reason to have one, draft it properly as you would draft a contract.

 5. Reviewing Contracts – Pragmatism v Perfectionism